Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/deals/content_associations_txt.md

 # HubSpot CRM API: Deals

 This document details the HubSpot CRM API endpoints for managing deals.
-Deals in HubSpot represent transactions with contacts or companies, tracked through pipeline stages until won or lost.
-These endpoints allow for creating, managing, and syncing deal data between HubSpot and external systems.
+Deals represent transactions with contacts or companies, tracked through pipeline stages until won or lost.
+These endpoints allow creating, managing, and syncing deal data.

-For a broader understanding of objects, records, properties, and associations APIs, refer to the [Understanding the CRM](<link_to_understanding_crm_guide>) guide.
-For general information on managing your CRM database, see [Managing your CRM Database](<link_to_crm_database_management>).
+## Understanding the CRM (Recommended Reading)

+Before using these APIs, review the [HubSpot Understanding the CRM guide](link_to_guide_here).
+This guide explains objects, records, properties, and associations within the HubSpot CRM.
+Also, learn how to [manage your CRM database](link_to_database_management_here).

-## Create Deals
+## 1. Create Deals

-To create new deals, send a `POST` request to `/crm/v3/objects/deals`.

-The request body should include a `properties` object containing deal data.
-An optional `associations` object can be included to associate the new deal with existing records (contacts, companies) or activities (meetings, notes).

-**Required Properties:**

-* `dealname`: (String) Name of the deal.
-* `dealstage`: (String) Stage of the deal.
-Use the internal ID (obtained from deal pipeline settings).
-* `pipeline`: (String, Optional) Pipeline the deal belongs to.
-If omitted, the default pipeline is used.
-Use the internal ID (obtained from deal pipeline settings).
+**Endpoint:** `POST /crm/v3/objects/deals`

+**Method:** `POST`

+**Request Body:** JSON containing `properties` and optionally `associations`.

+**Properties:** Deal details are stored in properties.
+There are default HubSpot properties and the ability to create custom ones.
+For creation, these are required: `dealname`, `dealstage`, and `pipeline` (if multiple pipelines exist; otherwise, the default pipeline is used).
+Retrieve all available properties using: `GET /crm/v3/properties/deals`.

-**Example Request Body:**
+**Example Request Body (with properties only):**

 ```json
 {